clearclarencs/Playtonic-Reservation-Automation/README.md

-A script to automate booking of Playtonic courts
+A script to automate booking of Playtomic courts

 Fill config for credentials, note booking time is in UTC but booking opens time is in local machine time.